ArashAh/version_control_workshop/part-4.md

     git pull
     ```

-    - Open `demo.txt` and add: “Input 6 to main by admin, to be integrated by collaborator before any pull request - rebase the feature branch with this one.”
+    - Open `demo.txt` and add: "Input 6 to main by admin, to be integrated by collaborator before any pull request - rebase the feature branch with this one."
     - Add and commit:
     ```bash
     git add .